-With the premiere of Luke Cage’s second season on Friday, Netflix has officially released nine seasons of Marvel-fueled television in just three years.
+With the premiere of Iron Fist’s second season on Friday, Netflix has officially released ten seasons of Marvel-fueled television in just three years.
 That’s a lot of superhero shows, and not all of them have been as good as their cinematic counterparts — but, of course, that’s not an entirely fair comparison.
 While ostensibly set in the Marvel Cinematic Universe, each of these shows effectively exist in a separate world, occasionally referring to each other and only making the occasional Captain America name-drop.
 Because of this, it really only makes sense to compare them to each other — and compare them we shall, because all Defenders are not created equal.

 Easily the nadir of the entire Marvel–Netflix experiment, Iron Fist’s first season tries very few things and fails at nearly all of them.
 The story of Danny Rand’s return to New York City years after his presumed death starts slow and stays there.
 An action series with astoundingly poor action coupled with a tepid family drama revolving around Danny’s de facto adoptive family, Iron Fist fails to establish an identity for itself or its hero — who, as played by Finn Jones, comes across as astoundingly unlikable and entitled — and it never grapples with the cultural appropriation inherent in his character’s origin.
 Pacing and episode length are recurring problems for just about every one of these shows, but it’s most egregious in Iron Fist: You could blindly hack away at entire swathes of it and leave the essential parts intact.
 If you haven’t seen it yet, there isn’t much reason to catch up.